-We first illustrate our argument with respect to economic growth before moving to other dependent variables of interest in section IV.
+We first illustrate our argument with respect to economic growth before moving to other dependent variables of interest in Section 4.
 We begin with growth because it is arguably the ultimate variable of interest and should serve as a summary variable for other variables, such as financial market development or corruption.
 Mahoney (2001) has shown that common law countries grew faster than civil law countries.
-Similarly, Robin Grier (1999) and Graziella Bertocchi and Fabio Canova (2001) have shown that former English colonies grew faster than former French colonies.
+Similarly, Grier (1999) and Bertocchi & Canova (2002) have shown that former English colonies grew faster than former French colonies.
 Neither, however, tried to measure the relative importance of legal and colonial origin.
 We do, and we find that the identity of the colonizer, rather than legal origin, is the driving factor.
 Human capital variables plausibly related to general colonization policy explain nearly all of the variation, while variables capturing differences between legal families have almost no explanatory power.